jdelrue/info_grid/docs/README.md

-# This repository contains information on the ThreeFold grid
+# ThreeFold WIKI on the ThreeFold Grid

-For the WIKi of this repository go [here](https://threefoldfoundation.github.io/info_grid/)
+Al information required to get onto the ThreeFold grid in any possible shape and form is in this wiki.
+The wiki is work on progress so please let us know if things are not clear or missing.